gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Provisioning and retrieval of public keys (Appendix C.2).
 This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository.

-Further security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the profiles of ACE {{I-D.ietf-ace-dtls-authorize}}{{I-D.seitz-ace-oscoap-profile}}{{I-D.aragon-ace-ipsec-profile}}.
+Further security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the profiles of ACE {{I-D.ietf-ace-dtls-authorize}}{{I-D.ietf-ace-oscore-profile}}{{I-D.aragon-ace-ipsec-profile}}.

 # IANA Considerations {#sec-iana}